 But I want to toggle my dropdown menu on hover instead of click

-You’ll use the same animations we’ll build below, only, at this point, instead of choosing click (tab), choose element trigger: mouse hover.
+You’ll use the same animations we’ll build below, only, at this point, select the dropdown wrapper and instead of choosing click (tab), choose element trigger: mouse hover.
 Then, follow the steps below.

 Open the dropdown